enter-haken/neovim-config/README.md

        https://raw.githubusercontent.com/junegunn/vim-plug/master/plug.vim'
 ```

-## after first start
+## the first two starts

-After first start you get some errors about missing files and so on.
-This will vanish after you have installed all plugins.

 ```
-:PlugInstall
+nvim +PlugInstall
 ```

-When you restart neovim, the editor should be ready.
+will install all necessary plugins.
+After the install is completed, you should restart `nvim`.
+All `coc-extensions` will be installed on second start.
+From that moment on, you are ready.

 # General plugins